By Mike Price, IDX Trainer / Content Specialist

 |Do include testimonials on your site.
 Site visitors trust third party recommendations.||Don’t place content that is not relevant to your prospect or their transaction on your site.
 Don’t include videos that “autoplay” when the page is loaded.|

-|Do use a wireframe to lay out the content and navigation of your site before you begin the design process.||Don’t limit your community content to the same data as everyone other real estate web site.
+|Do use a wireframe to layout the content and navigation of your site before you begin the design process.||Don’t limit your community content to the same data as everyone other real estate web site.
 Visitors want to know what you know about neighborhoods.|

 |Do use “landing” or “squeeze” pages to drive qualified prospects to your site.
 Using IDX saved searches in conjunction with hyperlocal landing pages is a winning strategy!||Don’t ignore the importance of establishing goals before starting your site design.
 What do you want a visitor to do?
 Keep them in mind during the design process.
-Make sure you have ways to measure success 3 months, 6 months, and 12 months down the line so you can determine what tweaks you might need to make to your site to reach those goals.
+Make sure you have ways to measure success three months, six months, and 12 months down the line so you can determine what tweaks you might need to make to your site to reach those goals.
 Using Google Analytics can help.
 Update: Here is a great article I found on how to set up a Google Analytics strategy. ~MP|

 Avoid the biggest mistake of all, not having Flexmls connected IDX on your site.
 Use the button below to get a fast, free, personalized demo.